ibrand/react-pack-unpack/README.md

 let component = unpack(jsxstr, dependencies)
 ```

-where `dependencies` is an object of react components.
+where `dependencies` is an object of react components that appear in the jsx string (see `example.js` for more clarity)